Shubhamkr88/mini-projects/README.md

 # mini-projects
-Contain a mini project game of Rock,paper and scissors
+Contains a mini project game of Rock,paper and scissors

 Made by using HTML , CSS and JAVASCRIPT